Dr. Robotnik's Mean Bean Machine: Reception

-Dr. Robotnik's Mean Bean Machine received generally positive reviews.
-It holds an average score of 75% at GameRankings, based on an aggregate of five reviews.

 Critics praised the various aspects of gameplay, although the puzzle genre's difficulty and overuse were negative factors.
 Andy Dyer from Mega acknowledged that the game had a simple concept and also observed that it did not provide enough of a challenge.
 Lucas Thomas of IGN enjoyed the game's array of puzzles and recognised that its design was intended to encourage two-player competition.
 Reviewing the Mega Drive version, Damien McFerran of Nintendo Life similarly echoed Thomas' opinion of the game's intention to encourage two-player competition, and also noted that it provided a "decent" challenge despite viewing that a single player could get bored easily.
 In contrast, Andrew Webster of Gamezebo criticised the high level of difficulty and the game's general accessibility due to its "ancient" password save system.
 Aaron Thomas of GameSpot found the game difficult to recommend due to the availability of free Puyo Puyo clones on the PC, but commended its basic mechanics, a wide range of game modes, and gradually increasing difficulty.
 Eurogamer's Kristan Reed labelled the game as a "fairly unapologetic reskin" of Puyo Puyo and thought that Sega decided to "shoehorn" it into the Sonic the Hedgehog franchise in order to enhance their sales, although Reed admitted the gameplay was solid and addictive.
 A reviewer from Jeuxvideo.com questioned the game's originality, saying that "stacking beans to make them disappear is not a new concept" but would still satisfy fans of the genre.
 Amanda Tipping from Computer and Video Games thought that the game was as addictive and as puzzling as the Tetris series, and also preferred the game's colourful visuals as opposed to Tetris.
 GamePro reviewer Andromeda found the game most enjoyable when using an offensive strategy.

 The Game Gear version was well received.
 In a retrospective review, Ron DelVillano from Nintendo Life praised the game's wide variety of game modes but noted the soundtrack's lack of diversity.
 DelVillano also thought that the graphics had not aged well as of 2013, but accepted that games in the puzzle genre did not require prominent visuals.
 In a similar vein, a reviewer from Joypad opined that the game's graphics were not "a joy" to look at, but understood that it was "normal" for a game of that genre.
 Neal Ronaghan of Nintendo World Report lauded the game's addictive and "fun" puzzle gameplay but admitted it contained flaws due to the limitations of the Game Gear.
-In 1995, MegaZone included the game in their "Top 50 Games In History".
+In 1995, Mega Zone included the game in their "Top 50 Games in History".